-After a cursory literature search did not yield general formulae that applied in the required setting, I recalled that the dimensions of the graded pieces of the Hodge filtration of the asymptotic mixed Hodge structure (see \cite{Peters}, §13) are the same as those for the Hodge structure of the nearby smooth fiber and so the latter to be more easily computed by computing the former, namely for a degeneration that breaks the nearby fiber into simpler pieces in the limit.
+'In reverse' simply means that since the dimensions of the graded pieces of the Hodge filtration of the asymptotic mixed Hodge structure are the same as those for the Hodge structure of the nearby smooth fiber (see \cite{Peters}, §13), and the latter can be more easily computed by computing the former, namely for a degeneration that breaks the nearby fiber into simpler pieces in the limit as desribed above.
 This strategy is certainly not a new one, going way back to the 19th-century technique of computing the genus of a smooth plane curve of degree $d$ by degenerating it into a union of $d$ projective lines meeting transversally, or inductively, degenerating it into a union of two transversely intersecting smooth curves of degrees $d_{1}$ and $d_{2}$ respectively where $d_{1}+d_{2}=d$.